GwydionJon/Orca_script_manager/README.md

 #### Installation:
 `pip install git+pip install git+https://github.com/GwydionJon/AC-Forschi`

+#### Prepare your files

+For this program to work you need to include the charge and multiplicity information in your xyz filename.
+To do this add "__cXmX.xyz" at the end of your file name, where the 'X' needs to replaced by the actual number.

 #### Create config

 First open a terminal where you want to create your new config file.